-This is a very important step of your setup and has an direct impact on the position- and attitude performance of the sensor fusion.
-The placement of the antennas defines the attitude-baseline (e.q. in figure 6 the baseline b12), that means the yaw, pitch and roll angle of your rover.
-Please mount the antennas in accordance of your use-case and measure the distances between the antennas (measurement-accuracy < 1 cm).
-The configuration of the sensor fusion with this measured distances happens in the ANavS® Wizard and is described in the section The ANavS® Wizard to configure the MSRTK Module.
+This is a very important step of your setup and has a direct impact on the position- and attitude performance of the sensor fusion.
+The placement of the antennas defines the attitude-baseline (e.g. in figure 6 the baseline b12), that means the yaw, pitch and roll angle of your rover.
+Please mount the antennas in accordance of your use-case and carefully measure the distances between the antennas (measurement-error < 1 cm).
+The configuration of the sensor fusion with these measured distances is done in the ANavS® Wizard and is described in the section The ANavS® Wizard to configure the MSRTK Module.

 Please pay attention on the following: